 - Ask the doctor to prescribe a high-protein diet to minimize the chance of developing bedsores.

 Doctors and nurses frequently get medicines mixed up.
 This happens because of similar-sounding names, similar-looking labels, and even similar-looking pills.
 Whatever medications the patient gets, you should check the website of the Institute for Safe Medication Practices for any common mistakes.
 If you see any, bring it to the attention of both doctors and nurses.

 The number one surgery-related error is that the surgery never should have been performed.
 Before you authorize a surgery for a family member, you should get at least two other opinions to see if alternative diagnoses or treatments are possible.
 You also should record all your meetings with doctors so that you can listen to everything again at home.

 If surgery is necessary and you have a choice as to when it should be scheduled, you should avoid having surgery on a busy day or in a busy season.
 Avoid Tuesdays, Wednesdays and Thursdays and the months of July and August.
 Holiday weeks should be avoided as well, if possible.
 If the surgery is elective, consider using the Surgeon Scorecard tool, put together by ProPublica.
 This tool will allow you to check on the complication rates of the hospital and/or surgeon likely to perform your surgery.

 Don’t ever feel embarrassed about bringing these problems up

-A recent study found that doctors get offended when patients point out that they haven’t washed their hands.
+A study found that doctors get offended when patients point out that they haven’t washed their hands.